 Identifying Budworms on Roses

 They are naturally greenish to translucent, which makes them hard to detect as well.
 Although, they can and often do take on the color of the bloom or foliage they are munching on.

 How to Get Rid of Budworms

 If you are unfortunate enough to have to deal with budworms, there are a few good methods for budworm control.

-The use of an insecticide called Sevin or a product called BioNeem by Safer or Safer BT Caterpillar Control are very effective at gaining control over these pests.
+The use of an insecticide called Sevin or a product called BioNeem by Safer or Safer BT Caterpillar Control is very effective at gaining control over these pests.
 Other neem oil or Bt products will work as well for budworm control.